What Happened to The Robe of Jesus Christ?

 Eventually Marcellus and Demetrius meet again; and Marcellus becomes a Christian.
 The Robe uses this story line with the historical persecution of Christians as a backdrop.
 Through the story, the author tries to explain why Christians were so willing to die for their faith.

-Where is the authentic robe?
+Where is the authentic robe of Jesus?

 In the movie the robe was a beautiful, red piece of cloth.
 But there are several cathedrals in Europe that claim to have the authentic robe, or at least parts of it.
-One is the Cathedral in Trier, which claims that the robe was given to them by Helena, mother of Constantine, Rome’s first Christian Emperor.
+One is the Cathedral of Trier, Germany, which claims that the robe was given to them by Helena, mother of Constantine, Rome’s first Christian Emperor.
 Helena, the legend says, found the robe in Israel in 327.
 However, the robe was never scientifically dated, according to the Huffington Post, so it hasn’t been proven to be genuine.

-Another robe is in the Benedictine church in Argenteuil.
+Another robe is in the Benedictine church in Argenteuil, France.
 This garment is more reddish, however.
 Those who advocate the robe in Trier say that the garment is actually a mantle of Jesus.
 The robe was brought to Argenteuil by Charlemagne.
 In 1156 the Archbishop Hugh of Rouen testified, along with other bishops and abbots, that the garment is genuine.
 They claimed that the garment in Trier was actually the outer garment of Jesus.

 During the French revolution the robe was transferred to the Benedictine parish church in 1793.
 The priest cut it into pieces and hid the pieces in different places.
 In 1795 four pieces were found and brought back to the church, according to newadvent.org.